datacarpentry/semester-biology/exercises/Data-frames-2-R.md

 `Export Wizard` should give us what we need, so click `OK` and save the file as `100-Largest-Individuals.csv` in your working directory.

-Using your R console:
+Import the `100-Largest-Individuals.csv` file and complete the following tasks:

-- Import the `100-Largest-Individuals.csv` file.
+1. Use the `unique()` function to determine how many species are represented in the 100 largest individuals sampled.
-- Use the `unique()` function to determine how many species and years are represented in the 100 largest individuals sampled.
+2. Use the `unique()` function to determine how many years are represented in the 100 largest individuals sampled.
-- Use the `min()` and `max()` functions to check how much smaller (*in percent*) the 100th largest individual is than the largest.
+3. Use the `min()` and `max()` functions to check how much smaller (*as a percent*) the 100th largest individual is than the largest.